 - You can even set your camera to bulb mode - that's B on most cameras.
 This means the shutter will stay open until you release the trigger.
 Hit it right before the rocket bursts and release it when the light starts to go away.

 Of course, long exposures mean you should break out the tripod and cable release.
-If you need a tripod, I have plenty in my store that you're sure to love.
 This keeps you from shaking the camera and blurring the shot.

 Keep reading and we'll tell you how to take better photos with your Android or iPhone.